Change-Point Detection in Dynamic Networks with Missing Links: Introduction

 \section{Introduction}

 Most of the real-life networks, such as social networks or biological networks of neurons connected by their synapses, evolve over the time.
 Detecting possible changes in a temporal sequence of networks is an important task with applications in such areas as intrusion detection or health care monitoring.
 In this problem we observe a sequence of graphs each of which is usually sparse with large dimension and heterogeneous degrees.
 The underlying distribution of this sequence of graphs may change at some unknown time moment called change-point.
-The goal of this paper is to design a procedure that allows the detection and localization of this change-point.
+The goal of this paper is to design a testing procedure that allows the detection of the presence of a change-point.

 Many of the real-life networks are only partially observed \citep{MissingHandcock,MissingGuimer}.
 The exhaustive exploration of all interactions in a network requires significant efforts and can be expensive and time consuming.
 For example, graphs constructed from survey data are likely to be incomplete, due to non-response or drop-out of participants.
 Another example is online social network data.
 The gigantic size of these networks requires working with a sub-sample of the network \citep{crawling}.
 In all these situations, being able to infer the properties of the networks from their partial observations is of particular interest.
 To the best of our knowledge, change-point detection for networks with missing links has not been considered in the literature.
 In the present paper we focus on the case when we only have access to partial observations of the network and we propose an efficient procedure for detection and estimation of a change-point that is adaptive to the missing data.